michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 - v: indicate by marking trees with blazes
 - n: a cause of difficulty and suffering
 ### Family
-blaze: blazed, blazes, blazing+;blazing: blazingly, blazings
+- blaze: blazed, blazes, blazing+
+- blazing: blazingly, blazings
 ### Examples
 - They say firefighters got control of the fire within minutes and the blaze was contained to the main sanctuary.
 - The town’s fire department says the owner of the home wasn’t there when the blaze began.